Ernie Watts: Biography

-Watts was added to the lineup of backing musicians on the fifth show of the Rolling Stones American Tour 1981 and was with them until the end of that tour.
-Throughout the tour, Watts's influence on the Stones' live performance grew significantly, with the Stones jamming longer and longer over tracks such as "Just My Imagination" and "Let Me Go".
-Watts can be heard on Still Life, the live album recorded during the tour.
+Watts was added to the lineup of backing musicians on the fifth show of the Rolling Stones American Tour 1981 and was with them through the end of the tour.
+Throughout the tour, Watts's influence on the Stones' live performance grew significantly, with the Stones jamming longer and longer over tracks such as "Just My Imagination", "Beast of Burden" and "Waiting on a Friend".
+Watts can be heard soloing on two tracks on Still Life, the live album recorded during the tour.

-In the mid 1980s, Watts decided to rededicate himself to jazz.
+In the mid-1980s, Watts decided to rededicate himself to jazz.
 He recorded and toured with German guitarist and composer Torsten de Winkel, drummer Steve Smith, and keyboardist Tom Coster.
 He was invited to join Charlie Haden's Quartet West; the two met backstage one night after Haden heard Watts play "Nightbird" by Michel Colombier.

 Watts also played on soundtracks for the movies Grease and The Color Purple and on the theme song for the TV show Night Court.
 In 1982, his version of "Chariots of Fire" was featured in the Season 4 episode of WKRP in Cincinnati ("The Creation of Venus").
 He was featured on one of Windows XP's sample tracks, "Highway Blues" by New Stories.

-In 1986, Watts visited South America with the Pat Metheny Special Quartet alongside Charlie Haden and Paul Wertico, playing at Shams in Buenos Aires, Argentina.
+In 1986, Watts visited South America with the Pat Metheny Special Quartet, alongside Charlie Haden and Paul Wertico, playing at Shams in Buenos Aires, Argentina.

 In 2008, his album Analog Man won the Independent Music Award for Best Jazz Album.
 He played on Kurt Elling's album Dedicated to You: Kurt Elling Sings the Music of Coltrane and Hartman, which won the Grammy Award for Best Jazz Vocal Album in 2011.